JulianLostumbo/drvn-challenge/pw/README.md

     When I add any product to the cart
     And I fill First Name, Last Name, Postal Code with any valid values And I complete the checkout
-    Then I see "Thank you for your order!" confirmation
+    Then I see the "Thank you for your order!" confirmation

-  Scenario: Form validation shows error when Postal Code is missing
+  Scenario: Form validation shows error when required field is missing
-    Given I am at the checkout information page
+    Given I am at "Checkout: Your Information"
-    When I leave the Postal Code field empty and click Continue Then I see an error message about the missing field
+    When I leave the "Postal Code" empty and click "Continue" Then I see the error message about the missing field

 ---